From the Cradle to the Grave

 Chris stared at her, face falling, surprised at her sudden shift in demeanor.
 "Oh..." he said, not even bothering to hide his disappointment, sounding slightly caught off-guard.
 "Well...
 OK.
 Got somewhere to be?"

 "Yeah.
 I have... dinner plans," she replied, blurting the first excuse that came to her mind.
-"It's just... getting late.
+"It's just... starting to get late.
 I really should be heading back."
 She quickly rose to her feet, awkwardly clearing her throat as she smoothed out the wrinkles in her dress and shouldered her purse.

 "Oh...
 OK."
-Chris reluctantly began to follow suit, still looking confused at the abrupt end to their coffee date.
+Chris reluctantly began to follow suit, still looking confused at the abrupt end.

 "Oh... of course," he replied, clearing his throat.
 After momentarily hesitating, he jerked his thumb behind him.
 "You said your apartment was on West 21st, right?
 That's not too far from my apartment.
 Can I at least... walk you home?"

 "Oh, no," she replied a little too quickly, tone overly cheerful, dismissing him with a wave of her hand.
 "It's fine.
 I can manage, I promise."